 Carbon in Clothing

-By choosing organic materials, using a wind powered factory, investing in low waste ink technology and building our own solar farm, our Co2 per product is approximately 80% lower than the average high street t-shirt.
+By choosing organic materials, using a supplier with a wind powered factory, investing in low waste ink technology and building our own solar farm, our Co2 per product is significantly lower than the average high street t-shirt.

 Carbon and Clothing in 10 seconds